JEN-dotcom/sales-management-system/architecture/Application_Layer.md

 - **createOrder(User user, List<OrderItemDTO> orderItemDTOList):**
   - Description: Create a new order.
   - Functionality: Accepts user data and a list of orderItemDTO, then creates a new order, returning the details of the newly created order.

-- **updateOrder(Long id, OrderDTO orderDTO):**
-  - Description: Update an existing order.
-  - Functionality: Updates the attributes of an existing order based on its unique identifier and the provided order data.
-Returns the updated order information.

 - **deleteOrder(Long id):**
   - Description: Delete an order.